Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 ## Wrap-up

-To complete the project, send Henry your `answers.md` file along with anything required to access your AWS server as `serveruser`.
+To complete the project, commit and push your `answers.md` and let Henry know (and send him anything required to access your AWS server as `serveruser`).
 He will access the server, check your configuration and your `quant.sf` file -- and will certify completion of the miniproject if everything is correct.